-This icon shows that there is no independence of action by the Persons within the life of the Trinity nor should there be in the one Church.
-As St Paul says, the Holy Spirit, the Lord Jesus Christ, and God the Father all work together with one will and purpose: "There is one body and one Spirit, just as you were called in one hope of your calling; one Lord, one faith, one baptism; one God and Father of all, who is above all, and through all, and in you all" (Eph.
+Rublev's icon shows that there is no independence within the Trinity or in the one Church.
+"There is one body and one Spirit, just as you were called in one hope of your calling; one Lord [Jesus Christ] one faith, one baptism; one God and Father of all, who is above all, and through all, and in you all" (Eph.
 4:4-6).
-By observing the hands of the three angels, one can see that there is one will and action within the Holy Trinity, diversely manifested by each of the Persons, but carried out as one continuous work.
+By observing the hands of the three angels, one can see that there is one will within the Holy Trinity, diversely manifested by each of the Persons.
 All three have the sceptre of authority and are turned to one another in perfect harmony and form a circle of unity by the incline of their bodies.
-On the viewer's left the Father ordains or originates our salvation, the Son accomplishes our salvation (notice his hand pointing to the chalice, recalling His words: "this is my Body" and "this is My Blood"), and the Spirit completes or perfects our salvation, the hand pointing down upon the chalice, and upon the space where each person enters the Church and the life of the Holy Trinity.
+On the viewer's left the Father ordains or originates our salvation, the Son accomplishes our salvation (notice his hand pointing to the chalice, recalling His words: "this is my Body and Blood"), and the Spirit completes or perfects our salvation (the hand pointing down toward the chalice, and toward the person entering the Church and the life of the Holy Trinity).
 As the Church Fathers repeatedly say, and as the Scriptures attest, all things come from the Father, through the Son, in the Holy Spirit, and all things return the opposite way in the Spirit, through the Son, to the Father, as one can see by the inclination of the heads of the figures.

-So, if this is an icon of the Trinity, and of the Church which lives within the Trinity and within which the Trinity lives, it is; therefore, also an icon of Holy Baptism (dying and rising with Christ, a personal Passover or Easter), and Holy Chrismation (that is, the seal of the gift of the Holy Spirit, a personal Pentecost) by which we enter the Church, the Body of Christ.
-It is an icon of the Eucharist, of communion in the life of the Father, the Son, and the Holy Spirit.
+So, if this is an icon of the Trinity, and of the Church which lives within the Trinity and within which the Trinity lives, it also is therefore also an icon of Holy Baptism (dying and rising with Christ, a personal Passover or Easter), and Holy Chrismation (that is, the seal of the gift of the Holy Spirit, a personal Pentecost) by which we enter the Church, the Body of Christ.
+And it is an icon of the Eucharist, of communion in the life of the Father, the Son, and the Holy Spirit.
 The Church thus is an icon, a manifestation of the Trinity, and the major means of the working of salvation by the Trinity in the world.
-So the Church must manifest the Trinity in her oneness and in her diversity in everything she is and does, in the perfect and harmonious order and cooperation of the Persons of the Holy Trinity who work in her to produce one heart and one mind, as St. Luke and St. Paul emphasize in their writings.
+So the Church must manifest the Trinity in her oneness and in her diversity in everything she is and does, in the perfect and harmonious order and cooperation of the Persons of the Holy Trinity who work in her to produce one heart and one mind, as St. Luke and St. Paul emphasize.

-The icon is also an icon of the Ascension, just as the Eucharistic liturgy each Sunday and Feast Day is an ascension into heaven.
+The icon is also an icon of the Ascension, as the Eucharistic liturgy each Sunday and Feast Day also is ascension to heaven.
 Fr.
-Alexander Schmemann emphasizes this in his writings, especially in His work The Eucharist: Sacrament of the Kingdom.
-10 Our humanity has been seated in Christ in the heavenly places, and participates in the life of God.
-We are to seek those things which are above, where Christ is, for our life is hidden with Christ in God.
-11 To be united with Christ in communion with the Father in the Holy Spirit we must enter into His sacrificial and self-emptying love on behalf of the world.
+Alexander Schmemann emphasizes this in his writings, especially in His work The Eucharist: Sacrament of the Kingdom.11 Our humanity is seated in Christ in the heavenly places, and participates in the life of God.
+And we are to seek those things which are above, where Christ is, for our life is hidden with Christ in God.12 To be united with Christ in communion with the Father in the Holy Spirit we must enter into His sacrificial and self-emptying love on behalf of the world.